 Historical holdings and the UKHO archive

-We receive a wide range of data from all corners of the world and are an appointed place of deposit under the Public Records Act of 1958.
+We receive a wide range of data from all corners of the world and were established as a Place of Deposit in 1962 (under the Public Records Act of 1958).
 This allows us to hold and maintain our own historical archive on site.

 Today we receive about 400 hydrographic surveys a year, in various forms, including those by the Royal Navy Surveying Squadron, contract survey companies and other contractors and developers.
 Though the quality of these surveys varies, all are registered and copied before being evaluated by the relevant chart branch, then placed in the archive with their accompanying field data.

-The Hydrographic Office has been collecting surveys since 1795 and we hold an estimated 60,000 examples, mainly executed by the Royal Navy.
+The UKHO has been collecting surveys since 1795 and we hold an estimated 60,000 sheets, mainly executed by the Royal Navy.
 Many have been published in their entirety, or included in part, in printed Admiralty charts.
 We predominantly hold survey information from 1830 to the present.
-Surveys dated before 1830 are being transferred to The National Archives,
+Some surveys dated before 1830 have been transferred to The National Archives.

 Record copies of Admiralty charts